agrmet/1DT116_inclass/IRL5/README.md

 make pi # if you want to build the second task make matmult # if you want to build the final task
 ```
-Once you have filled in all three `.cu`j files, you should be able to simply just run `make` and the Makefile will build all three programs.
+Once you have filled in all three `.cu` files, you should be able to simply just run `make` and the Makefile will build all three programs.

 ## 1. Converting a color image into a grayscale image.
 (Yet again!)